 Buy used whenever you can to save money and greatly reduce your impact.
 Get familiar with local 2nd hand stores, flea markets, Craigslist, EBay, and Facebook marketplace.
 Look for refurbished goods with warranties.

 Disclaimer: some of these products have affiliate links.
-No recommendations were influenced by such.
+No recommendations were sponsored or influenced by monetary considerations.